- How to get permanent residency (PR) in Canada on a work permit

 It may be possible for you to obtain PR depending on the type of work permit or foreign skilled worker program you apply for.

 This route is typically not available to temporary foreign workers, who have permission to stay in Canada for a time-limited period.
+Previously, there was the TR to PR pathway which most people with a work permit used to obtain permanent residence but that closed in 2021.

+Now, if you are on a work permit, you’d typically have to apply for an immigration program like the Canadian Experience Class to obtain PR.
 This page outlines the type of main four Canadian immigration programs that lead to permanent residency in Canada.

-Submitting a permanent residence application via a work permit is not the only route available.
+Note that submitting a permanent residence application via a work permit is not the only route available.
 You may be able to apply under the Family Sponsorship, Self-Employed Persons Program, or other routes (e.g., Canadian Family Visas).

 For support and assistance with any Canadian visa, speak to Total Law for support.